NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-12-06 06:42 identification and removal of algorithm storage.
+Year review plan, plumbing issue recovery.
+Search for comptabile fonts for the multiprocessing demonstration tests.
+Specification of data structures and api's for controlling multiple devices with multiprocessing and wasatchusb with libusb drivers, finish power control with web power switch.

+    195a60f style recovery

+2016-12-06 16:15

+2016-12-05 06:38 production meeting. adding of send routing rules inhibit to prevent name conflicts.
+Dash runtime error on windows 7 investigation.
+Configuration parser, ini file of Dash simulated device control.
+Testing of simulation script and demo, project planning.

+    a2973d4 restoration of default startup
+    50ba7a9 name cleanup

+2016-12-06 16:30

 2016-12-02 06:31 attempting to decipher 401k puzzle, update historical
 software to support new serial numbers.
 Setup of new Dash long term executable checks, validation of virtualization setup.
 Desk reconfigure